Biosecurity Innovation Program

-We are investing in innovative technologies and approaches to enhance our national biosecurity system.
+Through the Biosecurity Innovation Program (the Program) we are investing in innovative technologies and approaches to enhance Australia’s national biosecurity system to manage emerging biosecurity challenges and risks.

-The $25.2 million Biosecurity Innovation Program supports collaboration between industry and government.
-It will fund innovative technologies and approaches to enhance the capacity of our national biosecurity system.
+Now in its third year, the Program supports collaboration between industry and government.
+It invests in the identification, development and implementation of innovative technologies and approaches designed to enhance the capacity of our national biosecurity system.

 Industry plays an essential role in safeguarding Australia’s biosecurity.
 We’re looking to collaborate with innovators from the business sector, universities, and domestic and international research entities.